Steve Guenther, Vice President, Digital Auditing

 2. Have you implemented industry solutions?

 As ad fraud becomes more widespread, industry organizations are creating solutions to address areas where publishers may be vulnerable.
 One example is domain spoofing.
 Fraudsters create fake sites to look like real ones and divert ad revenue intended for real publishers.
-In response to this tactic, IAB developed ads.txt and app-ads.txt to help demand-side platforms detect unauthorized digital sellers in programmatic buys.
+In response to this tactic, the IAB Tech Lab developed ads.txt and app-ads.txt to help demand-side platforms detect unauthorized digital sellers in programmatic buys.
 In these files, publishers list all authorized sellers of their inventory and upload these lists to their websites.
 DSPs then crawl these files to make sure that they are buying from legitimate SSPs.

 3. Do you have third-party oversight?